 Hi, my name is Kingsley Prahl, and I founded PrahlTech.

 I've played cricket most of my life — Hampshire age-group sides from U11 to U14, then 1st XI cricket at Bryanston, and now club first-team cricket today.
-Cricket has been the thing in my life since I was old enough to hold a bat.
+Cricket is what I am passionate about, and I have founded this company to improve the world of cricket and sport globally.

 Across all those years, I've noticed something that bothers me: coaching and sports analysis lack clarity.
 The advice players get is usually right — "watch the ball," "use your feet," "play straighter" — but the delivery is useless.
-You walk away knowing the words but not knowing what to actually do with them.
+I would leave sessions confused, not knowing what to work on.
 That's the gap PrahlTech exists to close.

 So I built the system I wished someone had given me when I was 14.
 A structured fault taxonomy covering batting, bowling, fielding, wicket-keeping, and in-game decision-making — every fault mapped to a specific coaching cue and a specific drill.
 No vague language.
 No "just be better."
 Just: here's what's happening, here's why, here's exactly what to do next.

 Every video gets the same treatment.
-Same eye, same standard, same level of care — whether you're a 9-year-old keeping for your school B team or a 17-year-old prepping for county trials.
+Same eye, same standard, same level of care — whether you're a weekend third-teamer or pushing for a league first XI spot.

 Cricket is what I love.
-The fact that you've trusted me with your video — or your child's — is something I take seriously every time you press send.
+The fact that you've trusted me with your video is something I take seriously every time you press send.

 PrahlTech is building a structured, data-driven layer for cricket — connecting players, parents, coaches, and academies around a shared technical language.
 Every video analysed today contributes to the dataset that makes the next generation of analysis better, faster, and more measurable.